-Mr. Law Wing Chong, aged 57, joined the Group in January 2015 and was appointed as an executive Director on 3 October 2016.
+Mr. Law Wing Chong, aged 58, joined the Group in January 2015 and was appointed as an executive Director on 3 October 2016.
 Mr. Law is responsible for the overall operations of the Group.
 He is a director of a subsidiary of the Group.

 Mr. Law obtained a Diploma in Business Management from Lingnan University in July 2008, a Professional Diploma in Occupational Safety and Health from Hong Kong Baptist University in September 2010 and a Master of Engineering Management degree from University of Technology Sydney in March 2010.
 He is a member of the Institution of Engineering and Technology and a graduate member of the Institution of Occupational Safety and Health since June 2010 and December 2010, respectively.
 He is also a member of the Society of Registered Safety Officers since February 2012.
+Mr. Law has recently obtained a property management practitioner license issued by Property Management Services Authority in May 2023.